svenreiche/Genesis-1.3-Version4/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ..
 make
 ```
 If a differnet compiler is needed the additional definition -DCMAKE_CXX_COMPILER=#### in the cmake command overwrites the default compiler.
+If debugging is needed the CMAKE_BUILD_TARGET should be Debug.

 The executable is found in the build directory.
 Note that for a successful build the libraries openmpi and parallel HDF5 are needed.
 The FFTW3 is recommended since it might become mandatory in upcoming releases.